ogamel/adaptive_genome/research_notes.md

 [Chargaff's Second rule]https://en.wikipedia.org/wiki/Chargaff%27s_rules)
 Already known for frequencies, perhaps my finding can be to extend it to GERP, and find exceptions...
- - what can be concluded from this, is it that Chargaff's rule has to do with variation, i.e. this is a novel finding. or is this just a trivial consequence? too sleep deprived to tell.
+ - what can be concluded from this, is it that Chargaff's rule has to do with variation, i.e. this is a novel finding. or is this just a trivial consequence? too sleep-deprived to tell.
    - Turns out neither.
 GERP uncorrelated with frequency.
 But the inversion symmetry of neither is trivial.
  In literature no relation known between Chargaff's and genetic code ... perhaps I should find one .... would be amazing, إن شاء الله... اللهم افتح علينا